KyleGospo/docs.bazzite.gg/src/Installing_and_Managing_Software/Waydroid_Setup_Guide.md

 ## Waydroid Hybrid Graphics Fix

-> **Note**: This is only intended for users who have multiple GPUs in their hardware who experience graphical corruptions in Waydroid.
+This is only intended for users who have multiple GPUs in their hardware who experience graphical corruptions in Waydroid.

 **Enter in a host terminal**: